Higher Laminations and Affine Buildings: Laminations for the space

-A configuration of $n$ points in the building is a set of $n$ points of the affine building for $G$.
-We will study configurations up to equivalence.
-We will define equivalence inductively.
+Equivalence will be the smallest equivalence relation generated by isometry and cutting and gluing.
+Thus we may define equivalence inductively.
 Let $p_1, \dots, p_n$ and $p'_1, \dots, p'_n$ be two configurations of points of the affine building.
-If they are to be equivalent, we first require that the pairwise distances $d(p_i,p_j)$ and $d(p'_i,p'_j)$ are equal.
-Define a {\em perimeter} of a configuration $p_1, \dots, p_n$ to be a union of the some choice of geodesics between each $p_i$ and $p_{i+1}$, where indices are taken cyclically.
-We can then choose a corresponding perimeter for $p'_1, \dots, p'_n$.
-Then choose some geodesic between two points $a$ and $b$ in the perimeter.
-Suppose $a$ is on the geodesic between $p_i$ and $p_{i+1}$ and $b$ on the geodesic between $p_j$ and $p_{j+1}$.
+If they are to be equivalent, we first require that the pairwise distances between corresponding points are equal:

+Define a {\em perimeter} of a configuration $p_1, \dots, p_n$ to be a union of some choice of geodesics between each $p_i$ and $p_{i+1}$, where indices are taken cyclically.
+Then, because

+we may choose a corresponding perimeter for $p'_1, \dots, p'_n$.
+Now let $a$ and $b$ be two points in the perimeter of the first configuration.
+Suppose that $a$ is on the geodesic between $p_i$ and $p_{i+1}$ and $b$ on the geodesic between $p_j$ and $p_{j+1}$.
+We may choose some geodesic between $a$ and $b$.
 Take the corresponding points $a'$ and $b'$ on the perimeter of $p'_1, \dots, p'_n$.
-Then we make a ``cut"' to form the configurations and and the corresponding configurations and Then $p_1, \dots, p_n$ and $p'_1, \dots, p'_n$ are equivalent if and only if $a, p_{i+1}, \dots, p_j, b$ is equivalent to $a', p'_{i+1}, \dots, p'_j, b'$ and $b, p_{j+1}, \dots, p_i, a$ is equivalent to $b', p'_{j+1}, \dots, p'_i, a'$.
+Then we make a ``cut'' to form the configurations and and the corresponding configurations and Then $p_1, \dots, p_n$ and $p'_1, \dots, p'_n$ are equivalent if and only if $a, p_{i+1}, \dots, p_j, b$ is equivalent to $a', p'_{i+1}, \dots, p'_j, b'$ and $b, p_{j+1}, \dots, p_i, a$ is equivalent to $b', p'_{j+1}, \dots, p'_i, a'$.
 Using cuts, we can reduce to the case of triangles with miniscule side lengths.
 Finally, we say that two such triangles are equivalent if their side lengths coincide.
-It turns out that our definition of equivalence, when restriced to positive configurations, does not depend on the sequence of cuts.
+We will show that our definition of equivalence, when restriced to positive configurations, does not depend on the sequence of cuts in Proposition~\ref{tropical relations}.
+(This is no longer true if we remove the positivity assumption.)
 From now on, when we discuss configurations in the affine building, we will be tacitly be considering them up to equivalence.